-What Can a Handyman Do in Codington in Codington County, South Dakota?
+What Can a Handyman Do Without a License in Codington in Codington County, South Dakota?

 In South Dakota, most “general handyman” work is not controlled by a single statewide general-contractor license for small residential repairs, but South Dakota DOES require state licenses for certain trades (especially electrical and plumbing) and many projects still require local building permits.
 In Codington County (Watertown area), you should expect city licensing/registration (and permits) to be the main gatekeeper for general handyman work, while state trade boards control electrical/plumbing work regardless of job size.